WoodhouseA/flutter_application_1/README.md

 # Sandwich Shop App

-A small Flutter demo app for counting and configuring sandwich orders.
-The app demonstrates a simple stateful UI with quantity controls, sandwich size toggle (six-inch / footlong), bread selection, and an order note input.
+A Flutter app for ordering sandwiches.
+The app demonstrates a simple stateful UI with sandwich selection, quantity controls, size toggles, bread choices, and a shopping cart.

 > Note: This project was scaffolded for learning/demo purposes.
 It focuses on UI/state handling and does not include backend persistence or payment flows.

 ## Key Features

+- Select from a variety of sandwich types.
+- View an image for each type of sandwich.
-- Increment and decrement sandwich quantity with max/min limits.
+- Increment and decrement sandwich quantity.
 - Toggle between six-inch and footlong sandwich sizes.
-- Choose a bread type from a dropdown (white, wheat, wholemeal).
+- Choose a bread type from a dropdown (e.g., white, wheat).
-- Add an order note (example: "no onions").
-- Simple visual display of sandwiches using emoji and live-updating UI.
+- Add multiple sandwiches to a shopping cart.
+- View all items in the cart on a separate screen.

 ## Installation & Setup